Madani–Iqbal debate: Synthesis

 After the Lahore Resolution in 1940, the demand for a separate homeland for Muslims became stronger.
 Iqbal's subtle political theory was used as a philosophy behind the creation of Pakistan.
 Insult of Madani and other nationalist ulama became part of the campaign for Pakistan, and Iqbal's verse and initial remarks were widely used.
 The last statement of Iqbal was simply ignored.
 These excerpts clarify that Madani is not advising Indian Muslims to be absorbed and assimilated into one Indian nation and lose their collective existence, reducing the stature of religion as a mere private matter.
-Iqbal was influenced by ultra-nationalism at the time he was criticizing territorial nationalism.
+Iqbal was influenced by ultra-nationalism at the time he was criticising territorial nationalism.
 Madani's discourse was based on his sincere and pragmatic analysis of India's political situation.
 Muslims should cooperate with non-Muslims in this political struggle based on the Mithāq-e-Madina (Constitution of Medina), in which Muslims and Jews made an alliance in Madina under the Prophet of Islam.
 Iqbal himself, in the days when he was responding to Madani's statement, suggested that Mithāq-e-Madina can be a legitimate foundation for the political alliance of the Hindus and Muslims of India.
 Iqbal's concerns are primarily theoretical; Madani's concerns are fundamentally practical.
 Disillusioned by the western political theory, Iqbal was trying to build a political theory of Islam as a theoretician.
 This theory-building is definitely needed in order to develop an Islamic response to modernity.
 But then there are the immediate issues and problems of the ummah, which demand an appropriate response but within the limitations of the structures imposed by a particular time and space.
 Iqbal and Madani's roles in history are perhaps slightly different.
 One is primarily a man of contemplation; the other is fundamentally a man of action.
 Perhaps they both are needed, as life is action as well as contemplation.
-It is also obserbe that after the creation of Pakistan, territory, and watan became the foundation of Pakistani nationalism.
+It is also observed that after the creation of Pakistan, territory, and watan became the foundation of Pakistani nationalism.
 According to Sharif al Mujahid, a historian, the two-nation theory had lost its relevance after the creation of Pakistan, because the two nations transformed themselves into Indian and Pakistani nations.
 Ironically, this supports Madani's theory of nationalism.
 This kind of territorial nationalism, in which religion is reduced to a private matter, is difficult to be reconciled with Iqbal's discourse.
 An analysis of Iqbal's verse, writings, letters, and statements suggests that Iqbal was thinking of another world for the sons of Adam.
 His political theory and critique of modern nation-states are part of his vision of an alternate world.
-To actualize this vision, he had high hopes for the Muslim community in India.
+To actualise this vision, he had high hopes for the Muslim community in India.
 The Indian Muslim community is to become a beginning point of his universal brotherhood which, according to Iqbal, can only be achieved through Islam.
 But perhaps his philosophical idealism and poetic imagination did not allow him to view the limitations of Indian Muslims and the political realities of his times.
-Madani, on the other hand, belongs to the tradition of ulama, that from the times of Syed Ahmad Barelvi (1786-1831) remained active and deeply involved in the struggle against the exploitation of Indian Muslims.
+Madani, on the other hand, belongs to the tradition of ulama, that from the times of Syed Ahmad Barelvi (1786–1831) remained active and deeply involved in the struggle against the exploitation of Indian Muslims.
 His works highlight that he was quite clearly aware of the political realities of his times.